octavecms/cms-bundle/docs/developers-guide/cms-in-details/blocks.md

             ->add('text', CKEditorType::class);
 ```

-The form then is rendered by CMS Page Editor when the block is added to a page.
+The form then is rendered by CMS Page Editor when this block is added to a page.

 >**Note**: _For full list of available Symfony Form types refer to [documentation](https://symfony.com/doc/current/reference/forms/types.html)._

-Then, we created block class file in `src/AppBudnle/Page/Blocks/ArticleBlock.php`.
+Then, we've created a block class file in `src/AppBudnle/Page/Blocks/ArticleBlock.php`.
 In most cases, when creating a block you set block name, label, and make necessary tweaks to parameter values (in `getContent` method) prior to sending them to the block template.

 ```php